Get,

 Did you know?

-Banana leave contains phytonutrients with a moisture content of about 60%.3 The nutrients present in banana leaf are:
+Banana leaves contain phytonutrients with a moisture content of about 60%.3 Below are the nutrient values present in banana leaf:

 Fun fact: Other than medicinal uses, banana leaves may find their utilisation in textile industries as well.
 Banana leaves are highly sustainable plant products.
 To be specific, I recently read an article that says banana leaves are being used to form mats and ropes.